GuidoTapia/Ravn-Challenge-V2-Guido-Tapia/README.md

 ![](RAVN-fail-2.gif)

-3. Even though the design did not specify it, it was assumed that if the data could not be displayed per character, a warning message should also be displayed.
+3. Even though the design did not specify it, it was assumed that if the data of each character could not be displayed, a warning message should also be displayed.

 ![](RAVN-fail-1.gif)